 At the fundamental level, lead management is guided by four key principles:

-In the lead qualification section of the workshop, understanding the ideal customer is a key concept.
+In the lead qualification section of the workshop, understanding the perfect customer is an important concept.

-“You’re truly defining your ideal customer profile,” he says.
-“That ideal customer profile should be informed by your data.
+The ideal customer profile should be informed by your data.
 If you have contacts or companies in your list that don’t meet that ideal customer profile, then they shouldn’t be in your list.
-Or, you shouldn’t be marketing to them.”
+Or, you shouldn’t be marketing to them.